Concordium/concordium-node/plt/docs/component_view.md

-# Rust PLT Scheduler System Architecture
+# Rust PLT Scheduler Component View

 The diagram below depicts how the Rust PLT scheduler and the token module is embedded within the node and how it interacts with other components in the node.